Good Standing Policy

 Maintaining good standing with APEGA is a core component of self-regulation and compliance with the Engineering and Geoscience Professions Act.
 To help us demonstrate regulatory excellence, it’s important that you understand and manage all of your regulatory and ethical obligations.

-In late 2019, Council approved a policy to provide a consistent and clear interpretation of what it means to be in good standing with APEGA.
-APEGA's registrar and chief executive officer determines good-standing status.
+The Good Standing Policy provides a consistent and clear interpretation of what it means to be in good standing with APEGA.
+The registrar and CEO determines good-standing status.

 • professional members